Probable-Futures/docs/index.md

 layout: default
 title: Home
 nav_order: 1
-last_modified_date: true
 ---

 # Probable Futures Developer Resources
 Welcome!
 If you are here, you are among the first to see this documentation and the resources described in it.
-We are in the process of actively adding more documentation and making more resources available here.
-In the future, we plan to add more ways to access the data and maps that will be accessible for more use-cases.
+We are actively adding to it and making more resources available.
 For now, a minimum viable version of an API is available and documented.

 ## Background